jamestomasino/burrow/README.md

 config_git_commit=false                # automatically commit changes if git repo config_git_push=false                  # automatically push changes if git repo

-config_autoindent=true                 # automatically reformat gophermaps with leading spaces
+config_autoindent=true                 # automatically reformat gophermaps with leading "i"
-                                       # and parse links at the end of file
+                                       # types and parse links at the end of file
 ```

 _Note: This file is a valid Bash script and will be sourced upon load._